Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Introduction

-In our study, like in the previous one~\cite{Flore:2020jau}, we will focus on the aforementioned CSM~\cite{Berger:1980ni}, corresponding to the leading-$v$ contribution \new{in} NRQCD whose NLO QCD corrections are in principle known since the mid nineties~\cite{Kramer:1994zi,Kramer:1995nb}.
+In our study, like in the previous one~\cite{Flore:2020jau}, we will focus on the aforementioned CSM~\cite{Berger:1980ni}, corresponding to the leading-$v$ contribution {in} NRQCD whose NLO QCD corrections are in principle known since the mid nineties~\cite{Kramer:1994zi,Kramer:1995nb}.
 As we revisited in~\cite{Flore:2020jau}, the impact of QCD corrections to $J/\psi$ inclusive photoproduction steadily grows when $P_T$ increases.
 This can be traced back to the more favourable $P_T$ scaling of specific real-emission contributions.
-The same has been observed in several {quarkonium-hadroproduction processes, including those of} spin-triplet vector quarkonia~\cite{Artoisenet:2008fc,Lansberg:2008gk,Lansberg:2009db,Gong:2012ah,Lansberg:2013qka,Lansberg:2014swa,Shao:2018adj} ({denoted} $\Q$).
+The same has been observed in several quarkonium-hadroproduction processes~\cite{Artoisenet:2008fc,Lansberg:2008gk,Lansberg:2009db,Gong:2012ah,Lansberg:2013qka,Lansberg:2014swa,Lansberg:2017ozx,Shao:2018adj}.
 On the contrary, one expects, at low $P_T$, a more subtle interplay between the contribution of these real emissions near the collinear region and the loop corrections. {This} has for a long time {been} {understudied}. {We thus aim at discussing it} here in detail.

-{The structure of our Letter is as follows.
-Section~\ref{sec:methods} outlines our methodology to compute vector-quarkonium inclusive photoproduction cross sections at NLO accuracy including a discussion of the reason for negative NLO cross sections and our proposed solution.
-Section~\ref{sec:results} gathers our prediction for future measurements the lepton-hadron colliders {along with a discussion of the corresponding theoretical uncertainties}.
-Section~\ref{sec:conclusions} gathers our conclusions.}
+The structure of our Letter is as follows.
+Section~\ref{sec:methods} outlines our methodology to compute vector-quarkonium inclusive photoproduction cross sections at NLO accuracy including a discussion of the reason for negative NLO cross sections\new{, our proposed solution and a discussion on how to account for scale uncertainties in a computation when one scale is fixed}.
+Section~\ref{sec:results} gathers our prediction for future measurements at lepton-hadron colliders {along with a discussion of the corresponding theoretical uncertainties}.
+Section~\ref{sec:conclusions} gathers our conclusions.